ibm-cloud-docs/cis/faq.md

 {: #cis-faq-pending-domain}
 {: faq}

-When you add a domain to CIS, we give you a couple of name servers to configure at your registrar (or at your DNS provider, if you are adding a subdomain).
+When you add a domain to CIS, you are given some name servers to configure at your registrar (or at your DNS provider, if you are adding a subdomain).
 The domain or subdomain remains in pending state until you configure the name servers correctly.
 Make sure you add both the name servers to your registrar or DNS provider.
-We periodically scan the public DNS system to check whether the name servers have been configured as instructed.
-As soon as we are able to verify the name server change (which can take up to 24 hours), we activate your domain.
-You can submit a request to recheck name servers by clicking on **Recheck name servers** in the overview page.
+CIS periodically scans the public DNS system to check whether the name servers were configured as instructed.
+As soon as CIS can verify the name server change (which can take up to 24 hours), your domain is activated.
+You can submit a request to recheck name servers by clicking **Recheck name servers** in the overview page.

 ## Who is the registrar for my domain?
 {: #cis-faq-who-is-registrar}